#AD This living room feature is a collaborative post.

-Are you feeling inspired to refresh or redecorate a room?
+Are you inspired to refresh your living room?

 Tackle one room at a time.
 For me, the challenge with our house is that we have no hallway.
 You walk straight in the front door into the living room.
 We don’t have the money to build an internal enclosure or stud wall so have had to be clever with the layout to create the illusion of space.
-As it is the first room visitors see and the most used, I put the most effort into its redesign, followed by Norah’s nursery.
+As it is the first room visitors see and the most used, I put the most effort into its redesign, followed by Norah’s nursery and the accessories to match her room.

 So, if you’re starting a decorating project, especially if you have children these essential tips could help save time and make life that little bit easier.